goenning/goenning/_posts/2014-08-01-how-to-enable-sap-icf-in-minisap-installation.md

 ---
 layout: post
-title: How to enable SAP RFC in a miniSAP installation
+title: How to enable SAP ICF in a miniSAP installation
 comments: true
 tags: [sap, icf]
 ---